 - What are my "out-of-network" benefits, and how do I file claims for services

 - How much does my insurance pay for an out-of-network provider?

 - Is approval required from my primary care physician?

 Does what we talk about in therapy remain confidential?

-Confidentiality is one of the most important components between a client and psychotherapist.
+Confidentiality is one of the most important components between a client and a psychotherapist.
 Successful therapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist's office.
 Every therapist should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
 This is called “Informed Consent”.
-Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (your Physician, Attorney, etc), but by law your therapist cannot release this information without obtaining your written permission.
+Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (your Physician, Attorney, etc), but by law, your therapist cannot release this information without obtaining your written permission.